Routines and certificate of MRSA-screening

 MRSA screening

-Student health, including Feelgood (link to Student Portal)
+Student healthcare (link to Student Portal)

 The process of MRSA is verified:

 - The student is called to the Infectious Disease Clinic as soon as possible for examination, testing and information.
-The attending physicians at the Infectious Diseases Clinic will evaluate the risk factors of the student and the type of clinical work the student will do.
+The attending physicians at the Infectious Diseases Clinic will evaluate the student's risk factors and the type of clinical work the student will do.
 Before this evaluation is completed, the student will be prevented from entering clinical work according to the regulations from the National Board of Health and Welfare (Socialstyrelsen)

 - The return to clinical work will be done in consultation with the attending physician at the Infectious Disease Clinic, Vårdhygien, and Infectious Disease Control (Smittskydd) in Västra Götaland.